 Academic and Judicial Issues: The Dean of Students Office provides support for a variety of student concerns, including illness, academic trouble, and other personal emergencies.
 715.836.5626

-Alcohol use intervention and prevention program: Student Health Service – Health Promotion supports and implements strategies and programs to reduce high-risk drinking and its negative consequences among UW-Eau Claire students.
+Alcohol use intervention and prevention program: The Office of Health Promotion supports and implements strategies and programs to reduce high-risk drinking and its negative consequences among UW-Eau Claire students.
 Visit our website for more information or call us at 715-836-5112.

 Legal needs: A student attorney is available to help students on a broad range of common student legal needs.
 Appointments can be made in person at the Student Senate Office, Davies Center Room 220.

 Medical Concerns: The Student Health Service provides students with low cost outpatient medical services.
 715.836.4311

 Mental Health Issues/AODA Assessment: Counseling Services provides group and individual counseling for students.
 715.836.5521

 Personal Safety: The University Police provides law enforcement services to students, faculty, staff and visitors.
 715.836.2222 main office; 715.577.9045 after hours contact; 715.839.4972 Urgent but non-emergency response number at Eau Claire County Communications Center; 911 for emergencies.

 Sexual Assault Support Services: The Center for Awareness of Sexual Assault, CASA, provides a safe place for people to come and talk about any issues that they may have surrounding their sexual assault, or those of someone close to them.
 715.836.HELP

 720 Second Ave., Eau Claire